Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 - Role — only Admins and Managers receive the digest.
 User role does not receive it.

-- No expiring certificates — the digest is only sent when there are certificates expiring in the next 30 days.
+- No expiring credentials — the digest is only sent when there are credentials expiring in the next 30 days.
 If nothing is expiring, no email is sent that week.

 - Timing — the digest is sent every Monday at 9 AM UTC.